-The refund is available to all clients who have personal vehicles and light commercial (including light farm) vehicles insured with The Co-operators.
-The 15% refund will be applied to the premium paid for the months of April and May 2020.
-Policies must be active on May 31, 2020, to qualify.
+The refund is available to all clients who register and have a personal vehicle or light commercial (including light farm) vehicle insured with The Co-operators.
+The 15% refund will be applied to the premium for the months of April and May 2020.
+Policies must have been active on May 31, 2020, to qualify.

 I’ve returned to work.
 Do I still qualify for the refund?